 The collapse of dealer markets, even in the absence of generalised uncertainty and one way selling, may result from perceptions of asymmetric information (Glosten and Milgrom 1985; and Kyle 1985).
 A rise in the share of insiders leads market makers to widen spreads to avoid losses.
 This discourages liquidity traders, who withdraw, increasing adverse selection.
 Some dealers may cease to operate.
 Once the insiders (with superior information) become too numerous, bid and ask prices may be too disparate to allow any trade.
-Here I note that banks feared that others were not disclosing their true losses on ABS, directly and via SIVs, so they refused to lend on the interbank market.
+Here we note that banks feared that others were not disclosing their true losses on ABS, directly and via SIVs, so they refused to lend on the interbank market.
 Equally, ABCP investors doubted the value of assets in SIVs and so refused to finance them.

 In the case of either one way selling or acute asymmetric information, the asset market, in effect, ceases to function.
-The associated decline in liquidity is likely to increase sharply the cost of raising primary debt in such a market (that is, there will effectively be heightened price rationing of credit), or it may even be impossible to gain investor interest at any price (quantity rationing).
-The closure of markets for securitisation fits this description.
+The associated decline in liquidity is likely to increase sharply the